guysarig/esh_home/README.md

    ```bash
    curl http://localhost:3100/
    ```
-   (this should return a "Hello, World!!!!", for generating the custom "fe_errors" metric - use the browser to access the frontend and generate errors by clicking the "Generate Error" button)
+   (this should return a "Hello, World!!!!" message. for generating the custom "fe_errors" metric - use the browser to access the frontend and generate errors by clicking the "Generate Error" button)
 4. Test the Backend:
    ```bash
    curl http://localhost:4100/api/